crowded-libs/kotlin-lmdb/README.md

   - **iOS**: iOS (Arm64, x64), iOS Simulator (Arm64)
   - **watchOS**: watchOS (Arm32, Arm64), watchOS Simulator (Arm64)
   - **tvOS**: tvOS (Arm64), tvOS Simulator (Arm64)
+- **WebAssembly**: wasmJs (browser and Node.js)

+## Platform-Specific Considerations

+### WebAssembly (wasmJs)

+The wasmJs target provides LMDB functionality in web browsers and Node.js environments, but has some differences from other platforms:

+**Implementation Details:**
+- Uses a compiled WASM version of LMDB with Emscripten
+- File system operations are handled through browser/Node.js filesystem abstraction layers
+- Database files are stored in virtual filesystems (IDBFS for browsers, NODEFS for Node.js)

+**Behavioral Differences:**
+- The `MDB_WRITEMAP` flag is always enabled when opening environments, regardless of whether it's explicitly specified
+- This is due to Emscripten's memory mapping implementation which doesn't support `MAP_SHARED` without write access
+- Write operations may have different performance characteristics compared to native platforms

+**Limitations:**
+- File system persistence varies by environment (IndexedDB in browsers, real filesystem in Node.js)
+- Memory constraints are typically lower than native platforms
+- Some advanced LMDB features may have different behavior due to WASM limitations
+- Performance characteristics differ from native implementations

+**Usage Notes:**
+- In browsers, databases persist in IndexedDB between sessions
+- In Node.js, databases behave similarly to other platforms
+- Always test wasmJs-specific functionality thoroughly in your target environment

 ## References